top of page

 The Ghost of Walt Disney

-The spirit of Walt Disney has been witnessed by several people at the amusement park.
+Several people have witnessed the spirit of Walt Disney at the amusement park.
 From guests to employees, these reports do indicate the possibility of Walt returning to his beloved "family park" to make sure things are working up to his specifications and quality.

 This project was more than a passion for Walt.
 It was an obsession.
-Many had told him that his dream would not become a reality for more reasons than one, and his brother Roy even told him that the financial risk was just too much to even think about taking on such a monumental task.
+Many people had warned him that his dream was unlikely to become a reality for various reasons, and his brother Roy specifically cautioned him that the financial risk was simply too great to consider taking on such a monumental task.

 Pin for Pinterest